agmorrow/E-Commerce_Week13_AGM/README.md

 # E-Commerce_Week13_AGM
 ![GitHub license](https://img.shields.io/badge/license-MIT-yellow.svg)
 ## Description
 I was given a task to build the back end for an e-commerce site by modifying starter code.
 I configured a working Express.js API to use Sequelize to interact with my MySQL database.
 When logged into an API Platform like Insomnia or Postman, a user can search using a GET route to see products, categories, or tags.
 They can also search for by individual ids.
-There are also features to test POST, PUT, and DELETE routes to successfully create, update, and delete data in teh database.
+There are also features to test POST, PUT, and DELETE routes to successfully create, update, and delete data in the database.

 ## Table of Contents
 - [Installation](#installation)